Blessings to you all, and thank you for reading.

 Aleksei set his jaw angrily and walked.
-One of the crew members ventured to stand up and look at the blank world around them.
+One of the crew members ventured to stand up and look at the blank world around him.
 As Aleksei passed by, he shot his hand out and the mist slammed into the unfortunate fellow, returning him to the floor.

 Aleksei rested his hand against the crate wall and sighed.
 He put on a weak smile and came around the corner, opening the door.

 “You can come out now,” he said tiredly.
 “But be quiet, and everyone, hold each other’s hands.”

 “Yes sir,” Lemuel replied, then translated the instructions.

 All of the children made a line and Aleksei lead them out and to the door into the cabin.
 He cracked open the entrance and fog poured into the space, crawling through the rooms, down the stairs, and into any other corners.
 He wanted to make sure the coast was clear.

 “It’s safe, everyone follow me, we are going to go up some stairs.”
 Aleksei waited for Lemuel to translate, then walked in.
 At the top of the stairs, he let the vapour creep under the door to the bridge.
 The children watched silently in wonderment.

 No one.
 He sighed in relief.
 The bridge crew were probably the first to see me, so they came down.
 There can’t be many people working on this ship.